 Lately, I’ve become more interested in the question of what happens when the primitive reflexes never develop optimally in the first place.
 We’re back to the Rooting Reflex.
 If this reflex is absent or weak, it makes feeding harder for a baby.
 The parent has to assume part of what normally would be the baby’s role in order to get the baby fed.

 What happens when the reflexes are established, but don’t have the opportunity to stimulate muscle development and strengthening due to fetal constraint?
 In the case of the Rooting Reflex, it may be present, but for a baby who couldn’t, for example, turn their head to the left in utero, the muscles that should turn the head to the left are weak after birth.
-This baby would have harder time feeding at the parent’s left breast.
+This baby would have harder time feeding at the parent’s right breast.

 If you want to learn more about primitive reflex development, I give a simple description in this article.
 The reflexes, themselves, are responsible for strengthening babies’ muscles in utero.
 More importantly, it endows babies with the skills they need to get born and survive life on the outside while they are learning to voluntarily move their bodies.
 One important part of a newborn exam conducted by a midwife, doctor or nurse is to touch babies in certain ways to licit these reflexes.
 If they are absent or abnormal, further investigation is warranted.